 Parking in Manchester

 Parking in Manchester is extremely limited on the weekends.
 On Saturdays and Sundays, parking at Singing Beach is limited to residents only with valid a Beach Parking Sticker.
 There is no non-resident parking at the beach on those days.
 Beginning Monday June 18th, Non-Residents can pay to park at Singing Beach on Mondays - Fridays if space is available.
-(Not valid on Tuesday, July 3rd or Wednesday, July 4th).
+(Not valid on July 5th).
 The cost to park at Singing Beach is $25 per day.
 On weekdays if the parking lot is filled or on all weekends additional parking may be available in downtown Manchester.
 There are some parking spaces at Masconomo Park (near the Train Station), there are 2 hour parking meters throughout the downtown and on Saturdays and Sundays, the Boy Scouts sell parking spaces at the Train Station for $25 per car.
 Public transportation is highly encouraged.
 Free parking is available in the Singing Beach Parking Lot between 7 p.m. - 10 p.m.

 By Public Transportation

 From Boston (North Station) - Take the Rockport Commuter Rail Line to the Manchester stop.
 Getting off the train, walk up Beach Street (away from downtown) 1/2 a mile to Singing Beach.
 Did you know that the Commuter Rail now has a Bike Coach on the Rockport Line so that Bike Enthusiasts can transport their bikes to Manchester with ease and comfort.
 These specially equipped bike coach, which can accommodate up to 39 bikes and 42 seated passengers, will be available on selected weekend trains only.
 To view the train schedule including which one have the Bike Coach, click on the list below.